Paul Laurence Dunbar, Major National Poet from Ohio

 The Paul Laurence Dunbar House in Dayton was the home of Black poet and lyricist Paul Laurence Dunbar (1872-1906) and is open to the public on weekends, except on major holidays.
 According to the Ohio History Center, the Dunbar House, at 219 Paul Laurence Dunbar Street, is the first memorial the state of Ohio designated to honor African-American history.
 (Dayton has a population nearly twice the number of residents as those who lived there in Paul Dunbar’s day.)

-The best website we found about Dunbar is the University of Dayton one at http://www.libraries.wright.edu/special/dunbar/.
-We like that it lets you jump easily from one work of his to another, page to page, see whatever you select in full text, and maybe even listen to ones with sound, spoken by a professor at the University of Dayton.
+The best website we found about Dunbar is the University of Dayton’s at https://www.libraries.wright.edu/special/dunbar.
+It lets you jump easily from one work of his to another, page to page, see whatever you select in full text, and even listen to ones with sound, recorded and spoken by a professor at the University of Dayton.

 Read more about Frederick Douglass here: Frederick Douglass House in DC.

 Read about Langston Hughes in Ohio here: Langston Hughes in Ohio.

 Read about Maya Angelou here: Maya Angelou in Arkansas.

 The Paul Laurence Dunbar House is the third stop on our Ohio Author Adventures Trail.

 You must be logged in to post a comment.